victorfxz/Lolga-League-of-Legends-Game-Assistant/README.md

 > ☑️ **OBS.**: You may need to "Restart the application" by clicking on Spin up your application, which typically takes less than 2 minutes to complete the "Spinning up" process.
 This is due to the activity time and maximum period for the application to remain active on the platform.

 https://blue-block-3250.ploomberapp.io/ <img align="center" src="https://i.imgur.com/tjJFxTd.png" width="21">

+> 🏷️ㅤWrite a short text about how the login screen allows any login and password (as long as it's not offensive or empty/contains only spaces).

 ## 💻 Project Execution [Locally]
 ### **Pre-requisites**